 The Alzheimer's Association's core values are forged by our commitment to the highest ethical standards and drive our priorities, commitments and organizational decisions.
 Our reputation is the ultimate asset, and these core values guide our behaviors, judgments and how we accomplish our mission:

-Providing and Enhancing Care and Support
+Providing and Enhancing Quality Care and Support

 Increasing Concern and Awareness

-Strengthening Diversity and Inclusion
+Strengthening Diversity, Equity and Inclusion

 Advancing Public Policy

-10-year Vision Care and Support
+10-year vision for Care and Support

 The Association will contribute to a dramatic increase in the accurate and timely diagnosis of people with Alzheimer’s disease and other dementias and a significant increase in the number of people with dementia and their caregivers who receive affordable, high-quality care and support.
 The priorities identified to achieve this 10-year vision are: